Ferrari boss slams FIA for unfair Leclerc penalty

 Leclerc appeared to be holding onto second place for all the world, but on the final lap, the 24-year-old drove wide at the Turn 16/17 chicane, resulting in the Ferrari driver being given a five-second time penalty nearly soon after crossing the finish line in second place.

-Leclerc was dropped to third and Pérez was moved up to second after it was determined that he had an unfair advantage.
+The Leclerc penalty meant he would drop to third as Pérez moved up to second after it was determined that he had an unfair advantage.
 Verstappen received his second World Championship as a result, having outperformed both Pérez and Leclerc by the necessary number of points.

 After the race, Ferrari team chief Mattia Binotto was upset with the stewards and explained that they allegedly didn’t want to hear from Leclerc.